REEP House for Sustainable Living

 Green features of REEP House

 - Heating, Ventilation & Air Conditioning including a ground source heat pump

 - Insulation, Draft-proofing, Windows, and Doors

 - Lighting and Appliances

 - Green Materials and Heritage

 Come to REEP House to see an array of green technologies in action.
-Talk to one of our knowledgeable Certified Energy Advisors about how you can make your home more comfortable and more energy efficient.
+Learn about how you can make your home more comfortable and energy efficient.